Skip to main content

 Improvement generally occurs following dosage reduction or drug discontinuance; however, some patients may require further evaluation (e.g., referral to rheumatologist).

-Long-term administration of stimulants associated with at least a temporary suppression of normal weight and/or height patterns in some children.
+Long-term administration of stimulants associated with at least a temporary suppression of normal weight and/or height patterns in some pediatric patients.

-Extended-release trilayer core tablets generally should not be used in patients with severe preexisting GI narrowing; obstruction may occur.
+Extended-release trilayer or bilayer core tablets generally should not be used in patients with severe preexisting GI narrowing; because these preparations are nondeformable and do not appreciably change shape in the GI tract, obstruction may occur.

 Possible contact sensitization following use of transdermal system.
 Discontinue transdermal therapy if contact sensitization is suspected (erythema accompanied by evidence of a more intense local reaction [e.g., edema, papules, vesicles] that does not substantially improve within 48 hours or that spreads beyond the application site).